Authentic Lessons for 21st Century Learning

 Engage

 Use the attached Lesson Slides to guide the lesson.
-Display the title slide and introduce the lesson, then continue to slide 3.
-Read the essential question for the lesson, and tell students they should think about this question as they look at pictures and gather information about specific water sources.
-Display slide 4, showing the picture of pollution and trash in and near a lake.
+Display slide 2 and introduce the lesson, then continue to slide 3 and read the essential question for the lesson.
+Tell students they should think about this question as they look at pictures and gather information about specific water sources.
+On slide 4, discuss the learning objectives the lesson will cover.
+Display slide 5 and show the picture of pollution and trash in and near a lake.
 Ask students to observe all the details of this picture and draw a conclusion about what is going on.

 Explore

-Place the six prepared pictures of pollution of the Ganges River around the room with a large piece of poster paper next to each picture.
-Number the posters one through six.
+Introduce students to the focus of the lesson: the Ganges River.
+Ask students to recall the essential question as they look at pictures and gather information about water pollution and its impact.
 Number students one through six, or assign them into six working groups.
 Pass out a copy of the attached It's Optical Graphic Organizer to each student.
-Introduce the It's OPTIC-AL strategy on slide 5.
-Have each group report to their corresponding numbered poster.
-Ask groups to observe the assigned picture in detail as they did previously.
-Display slide 6, which explains the group assignment in detail.
+Introduce the It's OPTIC-AL strategy on slide 6.
+Display slide 7, have each group report to their corresponding numbered poster.
+Ask groups to observe the assigned picture in detail as they did previously and fill out the chart paper next to the picture together.

-Display slide 7 and introduce the Gallery Walk/Carousel strategy.
+Once each group is done with their first poster, display slide 8 and introduce the Gallery Walk/Carousel strategy.
 Invite student groups to rotate clockwise to another picture and fill out the OPTIC notes for the new picture.
 They can also add notes to the poster board about anything they observe in the picture that was not addressed.

 Explain

-If there is any information you feel the students still need to know, or if you feel that they didn't get the necessary information from the pictures and the reading, inform them about the pollution of the Ganges more in-depth.
+If there is any information you feel the students still need to know, or if you feel that they didn't get the necessary information from the pictures and the reading, inform them about the pollution of the Ganges in more depth.
 Tell students that what they see happening with the Ganges River isn't unique to India, but that water pollution is an international and national concern.
-Water pollution, like they saw at Lake Arcadia in Oklahoma, is also a state and local concern.
+Like they saw with Lake Arcadia in Oklahoma, it is also a state and local concern.

 Extend

-Display slide 9.
+Display slide 12.
+Pass out a sheet of notebook paper to each student.
 Ask students to think back to the picture of Lake Arcadia and consider the questions: "What role do you play in water conservation and water pollution?" and "What impact does water conservation and water pollution have on more than just our personal use?"
 Have students answer these two questions with a Two-Minute Paper strategy on notebook paper.
+Use the two minute timer on the slide to help students keep track of their time.

 After their two minutes of writing, tell students they will watch an interview with the president of the Oklahoma Water Resources Board (OWRB), Julie Cunningham.
-Go to slide 10 to play the video, titled “ICAP - What’s in Your Water?”
-In the video, Cunningham addresses some of our state's water conservation and pollution issues, and ways the Oklahoma Water Resource Board works to clean up and conserve water.
+Go to slide 13 to play the video, titled “ICAP - What’s in Your Water?”
+In the video, Cunningham addresses some of our state's water conservation and pollution issues, as well as ways the Oklahoma Water Resource Board works to clean up and conserve water.

 Evaluate

-Display slide 11.
-After showing the video of the OWRB interview, have students add additional information to their Two-Minute Paper discussing how they can support efforts to clean, protect, and conserve water based upon any information they picked up from the video.
+Display slide 14.
+After showing the video of the OWRB interview, discuss how we can support efforts to clean, protect, and conserve water.
+Have students add additional information to their Two-Minute Paper discussing how they can support efforts to clean, protect, and conserve water based upon any information they picked up from the video.

 Resources